carpentries-lab/python-aos-lesson/index.md

 ---
 layout: lesson
-root: .
-permalink: index.html  # Is the only page that don't follow the partner /:path/index.html
 ---

 Python is rapidly emerging as the programming language of choice for data analysis in the atmosphere and ocean sciences.
 By consulting online tutorials and help pages,